DanielaSfregola/random-data-generator/README.md

 Improve the Compilation Time
 ----------------------------
-First, have a look at [random-data-generator-magnolia](https://github.com/DanielaSfregola/random-data-generator-magnolia): although the project is still sperimental, has increased impressive speedup in the compilation by using [Magnolia](https://github.com/propensive/magnolia)'s type class derivation.

 [random-data-generator](https://github.com/DanielaSfregola/random-data-generator) heavily uses [Shapeless](https://github.com/milessabin/shapeless), so its compilation time can be slow at times -- but think of all the magic that the compiler is doing for you!

 To improve the compilation time, you can cache your implicit `Arbitrary` instances using `shapeless.cachedImplicit`: